webfactor/laravel-backpack-instant-fields/README.md

     'minimum_input_length' => 0,
     'on_the_fly'           => [
         'entity' => 'entity',
-    ],
+        'attribute' => 'name' // optional, default: name ],
     'dependencies'         => ['field1', 'field2'...], // optional, resets this field when changing the given ones ],
 ```

+Instant Fields will try to auto-fill the select2 input after creating a new entry.
+It will assume that an input field exists with the name `name` and will use its value for the triggered ajax search.
+If you want to use another field for this, just add `attribute` to the `on_the_fly`-array containing the field name you want to use.

 ## Multiple instant fields